markgerald/hestio-ot/README.md

 -   AWS CLI, configured with appropriate credentials
 -   OpenTofu CLI (`tofu`)

+## Step 0: Create a Bucket on console or Cli

+Create a bucket in the us-east-1 region, with any name such as "our-backend-state-bucket" for use in the configuration of remote backend.

 ## Step 1: Generate an SSH Key

 First, you need to generate an SSH key that will be used by the EC2 instances for secure SSH access.
 Run the following command: